Pablo Sandoval: Personal life

-During the offseason, Sandoval lives in Santa Monica, California.

 Sandoval's parents run a mechanical engineering firm in Valencia, Venezuela.
 His older brother, Michael, played in the Minnesota Twins' organization from 1999 through 2004 and, after a year of independent ball in 2009, played for San Jose in 2010.
-Sandoval is a devout Roman Catholic, and makes the sign of the cross after each base hit.
-He attributes his success to his faith, saying it is important to be "seizing the opportunities offered in life by God and the need to fight tirelessly, not to survive but to excel."
+Sandoval is a Christian and has spoken about the importance of "seizing the opportunities offered in life by God and the need to fight tirelessly, not to survive but to excel."

-Sandoval has a daughter from his marriage to Yoletzade Sandoval, whom he divorced in 2010.
-Sandoval married his current wife, Yulimar Martins, on December 10, 2019, at the St. Regis Bal Harbour Resort in Miami Beach.